claeusdev/duncandavidson.com/src/essays/lucky.md

 place: Frankfurt DE
 layout: page
 lede: A heart attack with blockage of a primary artery requires fast, decisive action by highly trained physicians or the consequences are devastating and deadly.
 I was lucky.
-note: I wrote this in December 2017 from a hospital bed as I worked to figure out exactly what had happened over the prior few days.
-Being able to type on a laptop and think through it all was an absolute blessing.
 ---

 “You are one, very, lucky, son of a…” the doctor said as he sat down, slowly emphasizing each word as he said it.
 He was right, of course, but I was only beginning to understand just how right he was.